The-Hack-Pack/uga-scs-competitive-hacking.github.io/docs/OSI/Medium/Skyscraper.md

 import PasswordForm from '@site/src/components/PasswordForm';

 # Skyscraper
-Open Source Intelligence | Easy - TV
+Open Source Intelligence | Medium - Skyscraper
 ## Challenge
 We have received a photograph that needs investigation.
 Can you find the following information?